 The facts and circumstances of the instant situation differ considerably from those described in Advisory Opinion No. 87-007.
-In the instant situation, the college is not a vendor selling goods or services to the Board.
-Rather, the college is a regulated party and the Board does not ultimately bear the cost of such expenses.
-Accordingly, the facts that you have presented do not fall within the exception described in Advisory Opinion No. 87-007 to the general prohibition against a public official or employee accepting, soliciting, or using his position to secure anything of value from a party that is regulated by or interested in matters before the official's or employee's public agency.
+Unlike the situation that the Commission addressed in Advisory Opinion No. 87-007, CDR is not a vendor selling goods or services to the Board pursuant to a contractual arrangement where the Board ultimately bears the cost of expenses incurred by Board members under the contract.
+Accordingly, the facts that you have presented do not fall within this exception to the general prohibition against a public official or employee accepting, soliciting, or using his position to secure anything of value from a party that is regulated by or interested in matters before the official's or employee's public agency.